 Joint tenancy is when two or more people own equal shares in a property.
 Unlike TBE, a joint tenancy means that each person legally owns a portion of the property’s value, not 100%.
 When a co-owner dies under this type of property ownership, the surviving co-owners automatically inherit the share of the property.

-Tenants in common allow two or more people to hold an undivided interest in a piece of property.
+Tenancy in common allows two or more people to hold an undivided interest in a piece of property.
 Each co-owner has a distinct share of ownership that can be equal or unequal to the other owner or owners.
-This gives them the right to possess and use the entire property regardless of how much of it they own.
+Tenancy in common gives them the right to possess and use the entire property regardless of how much of it they own.

 Financial Accounts with Payable-Upon-Death Beneficiaries